 It can be frustrating having a fishing reel that is missing just one or two essential parts.
 I have several reels in this category.
 Some fishing reel brands seem to last a very long time.
 This is partly because they were well designed and made in the first place.
-However availability of spare parts is an important issue especially with expensive reels.
+However, the availability of spare parts is an important issue, especially with expensive reels.

 Recently I received an email from someone in England who was unable to get parts for his Shimano Calcutta CT700.
 He said his CT700 had seized up and apparently the part that had malfunctioned was no longer available.
 He was looking for a second-hand reel from which he could get spare parts – or at least the particular part he needed.
 This raises an interesting question that I am sure many anglers will have considered from time to time.
 The question being when is it time to give up on your old reel and buy a new one?

 I have several reels for which I can no longer get parts so I could see where the man in England was coming from.
 The parts that break or wear out in old fishing reels are usually the same parts that always wear out or break in that particular model reel – the weak link so to speak.

 Even if you could get a second-hand reel for spares, such parts will already be worn – to some extent.
 You would have to use the repaired reel sparingly so as not to have it break down again.
 That defeats the purpose you bought it for.

 Many will be thinking the parts must be available on the internet somewhere; particularly for the Shimano CT700.
 It would certainly be worth the effort to give that a go.
 If you know the part numbers (you can find the numbers on the internet too) you may be able to hunt them down on the internet overseas somewhere.